 Gaming companies such as Electronic Arts Inc and Roblox Corp are also expected to be big players in the virtual and augmented reality space.
 Epic Games, owned by Tencent Holdings Ltd is the company behind Fortnite, a popular online video game.

 If you don't want to pick individual companies, investors can gain exposure to the metaverse through exchange-traded funds (ETFs).
 Examples include the SPDR S&P Software & Services ETF, which tracks the S&P Software & Services Select Industry Index.

 Another option is the Global X FinTech ETF which holds companies in the emerging financial technology sector, such as Block Inc.

 The Vanguard Information Technology Index Fund ETF includes companies that serve the electronics and computer industries or manufacture products based on the latest applied science.
 Its top holdings include Apple, Microsoft, and Nvidia.

 The pros and cons of operating within the metaverse

 Much about the shape and form of the metaverse is not yet determined.
-While many are eager to capitalise on the potential advantages of a seamless virtual world, differing visions and divergences in underlying technologies may drive advancement in different directions.
+While many are eager to capitalise on the potential advantages of a seamless virtual world, differing visions and underlying technologies may drive advancement in different directions.

 But participation relies on internet connectivity and the use of advanced tools.
 This acts as a barrier to entry which excludes people from participation.
 For those who do access the metaverse, privacy and security concerns will arise about the use of the data generated by digital participants.